-There is a shift in the political climate occurring throughout a number of jurisdictions (but particularly in the United States and Europe) towards a more restrictive trade policy environment.
+There is a shift in the political climate occurring throughout a number of jurisdictions (but particularly in the United States) towards a more restrictive trade policy environment.
 If enacted by legislators, these changes could significantly affect our ability to export our products to these countries - even if such changes were challenged under World Trade Organization regulations or similar international bodies.
-Given that a sizeable majority of our sales relate to goods which are exported, a shift in the scope and terms of certain trade agreements could have a significant adverse impact on our sales and profitability.
+Given that a sizeable majority of our sales relate to goods which are exported, a shift in the scope and terms of certain trade agreements, particularly NAFTA and Buy American provisions, could have a significant adverse impact on our sales and profitability.